SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/scan/sonarscanner-for-jenkins.md

 }
 ```

-If you want to run multiple analysis in the same pipeline and use waitForQualityGate, it works starting from version 2.8, but you have to do everything in order:
+If you want to run multiple analysis in the same pipeline and use waitForQualityGate you have to do everything in order:
 ```
 pipeline {
     agent any